lintnet/lintnet/README.md

 - Powerful
   - Jsonnet has enough features to lint data
-    - e.g. variables, functions, conditions, Array and Object Comprehension, Imports, Errors, External variables, Top-level arguments, Standard library
+    - e.g. Variables, Functions, Conditions, Array and Object Comprehension, Imports, Errors, External variables, Top-level arguments, Standard library
 - Simple
   - The learning cost is not so high
 - Popular